ValaaLabs/valaa-stack/DEVOPS.md

 > external infrastructure provider but can be also generated.

-The upstream git repositories for authority payloads are called VALaa aUthority or `valu` repositories.
-Updates to the authority payloads are primarily done as modifications to the corresponding valu repository and then distributing those via release deployments.
+The upstream git repositories for authority payloads are called `valaa AUTHority contrOLLEr repositoRY`s or `authollery`s.
+Updates to the authority payloads are primarily done as modifications to the corresponding authollery and then distributing those via release deployments.

-> `valos-vault-4.4.3`: valu repositories must not be published as
+> `valos-vault-4.4.3`: autholleries must not be published as packages.
-> packages.

-While valu repositories make use of package.json and the npm dependency management this provides they can nevertheless contain considerable amounts of static content.
-Also, there should be no reason to depend on a valu repository.
-Automatic release deployment systems should have access to a valu repository directly for building the release.
+While autholleries make use of package.json and the npm dependency management this provides, they can also contain considerable amounts of static content.
+In addition there should be no reason to depend on an authollery.
+Automatic release deployment systems should have access to a authollery directly for building the release.

-valma valu commands: `vlm build-release` `vlm deploy-release`
+valma authollery commands: `vlm build-release` `vlm deploy-release`

 ### 4.4.1.
 Valaa authorities vs. ValOS authorities